-Personal power is great, but selfism carries it too far.
-Most people are quite terrified of anything that they think could rob them of power and control -- and they think virtually anything could rob them (including their spouse, their date, their boss, their lover, their own compassionate impulses . . .).
+The selfist epidemic has reached a stage where most people are quite terrified of anything that they think could rob them of power and control -- and they think virtually anything could rob them (including their spouse, their date, their boss, their lover, their own compassionate impulses . . .).
 People are terrified of any Divine power that moves through them.
 Terrified of love.
 Relationship.
 Commitment.
 Loyalty.
 Devotion.
 Orgasm.
 They are terrified because, thanks to selfist dogma, all those things seem likely to compromise self-separation, self-power, self-purpose.

 The cutting edges of selfism

 This completes our description of the cutting edges of selfism: self-separation, self-power, self-purpose, and self-protection.
 With those well-sharpened blades, revolving around ego, the selfist cuts his or her way through life.

 The selfist cuts to protect and assert personal POWER.